Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Summary and discussion

-It is interesting that in the recurrence relation for the instantons partition function, valid for whatever values of $a_u$ and $m_f$, appears one of the massless special vacuum infrared coupling constants.
+It is interesting that in the recurrence relation for the instanton partition function, valid for whatever values of $a_u$ and $m_f$, appears one of the massless special vacuum infrared coupling constants (we discuss it further in \cite{OneConst}).
 This hints that this constant may have some meaning also for general vacuum of the theory.
 Since this coupling constant is characterised by the way the $S$ duality group acts on it, it is natural to ask if this action has any meaning for general vacuum.
 In particular, one may try to see if the recurrence relation implies any modular properties of the instanton partition function as function of the effective coupling.

 We also believe that there should be an underlying physical reason for the dependence of the asymptotic of the instanton partition function on vevs to be of the precise form which is required for introduction of the effective coupling constant.
 At the very least we think that this fact should have an interesting interpretation on the conformal field theory side of the AGT duality.